Chris Ackie: Ottawa Redblacks

-On October 10, 2018, Ackie was traded just prior to the trade deadline to the Ottawa Redblacks in exchange for a second-round pick in the 2019 CFL Draft.
+On October 10, 2018, Ackie was traded just prior to the trade deadline to the Ottawa Redblacks in exchange for a second-round pick in the 2019 CFL draft.
 Ackie's contract expired on November 28, 2018 and he became a free agent.

 Montreal Alouettes (II)

 Ackie remained unsigned at the beginning of the 2019 CFL season and was reportedly waiting until injuries created a demand for his signing.
 After losing linebackers Boseko Lokombo and Glenn Love to injury, the Alouettes re-signed Ackie on July 8, 2019 to a one-year deal.

 Toronto Argonauts

 Upon entering free agency, Ackie signed with the Toronto Argonauts on February 12, 2020.
 However, the 2020 CFL season was cancelled and his contract expired on February 8, 2021.

 Montreal Alouettes (III)

 On February 9, 2021, it was announced that Ackie had signed with the Montreal Alouettes, his third tenure with the club.
 In his first season back in Montreal Ackie played in all 14 regular season games contributing with 48 defensive tackles, and two interceptions.
 He missed five games early in the 2022 season with an injured ankle, he was activated off the injured reserve list on August 1, 2022.
+In April 2023, Ackie announced his retirement on social media from professional football.